Freckleton Air Disaster: Rescue efforts

 In the minutes immediately following the accident, many children aged seven and older began to panic and run from the school.
 Some, such as seven-year-old Patricia Grafton, ran out of the back door to safety.
 She recalled a large burning beam and smoldering bricks from the school chimney narrowly missing her as she ran.
 Other children ran in the direction of the school playground, only to be trapped very close to burning debris because the school gate was locked and the playground wall was too high to scale.

 Numerous policemen, locals and multiple American servicemen immediately proceeded to the location of the accident in an effort to locate survivors as others made emergency calls to the National Fire Service.
 The first emergency responders to arrive at the scene of the accident were crews from the BAD-2 fire service.
-These responders arrived at approximately 10.48 a.m., although approximately ten minutes would elapse before any national emergency responders would arrive at the scene.
+These responders arrived at approximately 10.48 a.m., although approximately ten minutes would elapse before any national emergency responders arrived at the scene.
 Several servicemen quickly scaled the six-foot wall of the school playground to hoist panicking children fleeing from the largely undamaged junior classrooms to safety.

 All rescuers' efforts quickly became coordinated, with the local Methodist church becoming an impromptu command post.
-As debris from the demolished aircraft and buildings blocked access to the main water supply necessary to combat the fire, approximately fifty servicemen carried a trailer pump over the debris, then pushed the trailer to nearby Balderstone Mill, where they connected the pump to the local water supply.
+As debris from the demolished aircraft and buildings blocked access to the main water supply necessary to combat the fire, approximately 50 servicemen carried a trailer pump over the debris, then pushed the trailer to nearby Balderstone Mill, where they connected the pump to the local water supply.

 Initially, the bodies of the children killed outright in the disaster were taken to the storage room of the nearby Coach and Horses pub, which was used as a temporary morgue prior to their identification by next of kin.
 Several badly injured RAF and American servicemen recovered from the ruins of the cafè were quickly transported to the base hospital at RAF Warton.
 The headteacher of the Holy Trinity School himself received severe burns to his hands as he removed debris from the ruins of the infants' wing of the school in his efforts to locate survivors.
 He was assisted in his efforts by several British and American servicemen; these rescue efforts saw seven children and two teachers pulled alive from the burning rubble of the school, although one of these teachers, 20-year-old Jennie Hall, would die of her injuries within hours of her rescue.
 All survivors recovered from the school were promptly transported to the American military hospital, although six of these individuals would also succumb to their injuries over the following two weeks.

-All fire crews and civilian rescuers would remain at the scene until 7 p.m., when the fires had been extinguished and any hope of finding further survivors of the accident was lost.
+All fire crews and civilian rescuers remained at the scene until 7 p.m., when the fires had been extinguished and any hope of finding further survivors of the accident was lost.
 With the assistance of searchlights, many American and British servicemen continued clearing the rubble from the crash site throughout the night.